realworldocaml/book/book/data-serialization/README.md

 - : Sexp.t = ((foo 3.3) (bar "this is () an \" atom"))
 ```

-As you can see, the commented data is not part of the resulting
+As you can see, the comment is not part of the loaded s-expression.
-s-expression.

 All in, the s-expression format supports three comment syntaxes: